AR URBAN PLANNING – HAIFA CITY

-The City of Haifa is the third largest city in Israel.
+The City of Haifa is the third-largest city in Israel.
 This scenic city set on the slopes of Mount Carmel and facing the Mediterranean Sea is referred to by some as “Israel’s San Francisco”.
-It is widely known for its mixed population of Jews and Arabs who peacefully coexist, which results is some amazing fusions of Arabic and Jewish cultures across the city.
+It is widely known for its mixed population of Jews and Arabs who peacefully coexist, which results in amazing fusions of Arabic and Jewish cultures across the city.

 The City of Haifa

 AR/VR mobile app

 The main challenge of the AR for urban planning app was to show how the environment or the infrastructure of the city would change after the completion of a potential investment project.
 So, to some extent, it was about being ahead of the present time, showing the possible prospects of the future.